AswinSuresh-26/ML_Mini-Project/README.md

 used_pin_number
 repeat_retailer
 distance_from_last_transaction

-Problem Statement
+Problem Statement:
 The challenge is to build a model that can effectively distinguish between fraudulent and non-fraudulent transactions, minimizing false positives and false negatives.

 2. Data Exploration

-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA):
 During the EDA phase, various statistical methods and visualizations were used to understand the dataset better.

 This included:

 Distribution of Transactions: Visualizing the distribution of fraudulent vs. non-fraudulent transactions.
 Correlation Analysis: Evaluating the correlation between different features to identify any multicollinearity.